 Your current status (active, in good standing, etc.)

-To register your LLC or corporation, you'll need to file formation documents with your state's business registration office (often called the Secretary of State).
+To register your LLC, corporation, or partnership, you'll need to file formation documents with your state's business registration office (often called the Secretary of State).
 The specific forms and process vary by state:

 For LLCs: You'll typically file Articles of Organization (also called Certificate of Organization or Certificate of Formation in some states)